lim147/P0-exception/README.md

       ```
       var a: [1..2] → integer
       i ← read()
-      if (i < 1 or i ≥ 3) then throw indexoutofbound else b := a[3]
+      if (i < 1 or i ≥ 3) then throw 110 else b := a[3]
       ```

-      In the implementation level, `indexoutofbound` matches to the integer exception tag `110`, therefore, the above code is the same as:
+      To capture this exception, since we pre-define the exception keyword `indexoutofbound` to match the integer exception tag `110`, we could use `catch indexoutofbound` to capture, which is the same as `catch 110` in the underlying logic.
       ```
+      try
         var a: [1..2] → integer
         i ← read()
-      if (i < 1 or i ≥ 3) then throw 110 else b := a[3]
+        b := a[i]
+      catch indexoutofbound
+        ...
       ```

     - Division by 0
       For expression `x div y`, error happens when y is 0.
 To prevent this, we add 'if-else' to compare y with 0.
-If it's 0, throw pre-defined exception Keyword `zerodiv`.
+If it's 0, throw specific exception tag `111`.

       For example:
       ```